- Liquids evaporating into vapor is a daily occurrence, and yet the time it takes a liquid droplet to completely evaporate has remained a mystery

 The lifespan of a liquid droplet which is transforming into vapor can now be predicted thanks to a theory developed at the University of Warwick.
 The new understanding can now be exploited in a myriad of natural and industrial settings where the lifetime of liquid drops governs a process’ behavior and efficiency.

-Water evaporating into vapor forms part of our daily existence, creating plumes emanating from a boiling kettle and bulging clouds as part of the earth’s water cycle.
-Evaporating liquid drops are also commonly observed, e.g. as the morning dew disappears off a spider’s web, and are critical for technologies such as fuel-injection combustion engines and cutting-edge evaporative cooling devices for next generation electronics.
+As part of the earth’s water cycle, water evaporates into vapor, resulting in plumes coming from a boiling kettle and bulging clouds.
+Evaporating liquid drops are also widely noticed, such as when morning dew evaporates from a spider’s web, and are important for technologies such as fuel-injection combustion engines and cutting-edge evaporative cooling systems for next-generation electronics.

 Researchers from the Mathematics Institute and School of Engineering at the University of Warwick have had the paper ‘Lifetime of a Nanodroplet: Kinetic Effects & Regime Transitions’; published in the journal Physical Review Letters on October 9, 2019, in which they explore the lifespan of a liquid droplet.